 2. Select the first joint in the list

-Pelvis joint usually have several children.
-We need to select one that is pointed upwards.
+Orientation is determined by children of the joint we've selected.
+In our example, the pelvis joint has several children.
+We need to select one of them: one that is pointed upwards.

 Hold Shift and click this joint to add it to the selection

-4. Click the Add rig elements button on the Rigging tool panel.
+5. Click the Add rig element button on the Rigging tool panel.
 A set of prototype elements should appear.

 Congratulations, you have just created the first element of your rig